Michelle Henault

-My work as a volunteer chaplain at the Community Hospital of the Monterey Peninsula gives me a cherished opportunity to be with and listen to people as they approach the God who calls them Home!
+She says that her work as a volunteer chaplain at the Community Hospital of the Monterey Peninsula “gives me a cherished opportunity to be with and listen to people as they approach the God who calls them Home!”

-My approach to all my ministry is based on a poem from Tagore:
+Her approach to her ministry is based on a poem from Tagore:

 In all the events of life